About the author, Will David Mitchell

 Born in 1940, David Mitchell published his first book, Poems in 1948.
 His parents called him David, a man after God's own heart.

 Upon graduation from high school, he bought a sports car and taught himself auto mechanics by rebuilding it, then brazenly got a job as a foreign car mechanic.
 That lasted until the Army draft came along, and he enlisted in the Air Force.

-David, known as Will in the Air Force (computers don't know people have middle names,) flew in Vietnam, being awarded the Distinguished Flying Cross and many other medals.
+David, known as Will in the Air Force (omputers don't realize people have middle names,) flew in Vietnam, being awarded the Distinguished Flying Cross and many other medals.
 Then he went to Pilot school, and was selected as the class commander.

 He won an elite copilot slot flying the tankers that refueled the tri-sonic SR-71.
-He soon became an Aircraft Commander, flying two more combat tours before being recruited to SAC Headquarters.
+He soon became an Aircraft Commander, flying two more combat tours before being asked to SAC Headquarters.